 In this update, the Superintendent announced that, as a result of the passing of Bill 132, amendments to Ontario Regulation 415/06 of the Private Career Colleges Act, 2005, have now been approved and will come into force January 1, 2017.

 CCO continues to play an active role in the effort to end sexual violence and harassment in Ontario and is currently a key member of the SVHAP Reporting Advisory Committee.

-CCO has also created a public resource centre where we will post information that we receive from the Ministry of Advanced Education and Skills Development on this initiative.
+CCO has also created a public resource centre where we will post information that we receive from the Ministry of Training, Colleges and Universities on this initiative.

-At the 2015 summit on Sexual Violence and Harassment, Ontario Premiere Kathleen Wynne announced the launch of the latest campaign to tackle sexual violence and harassment.
-The ad depicts situations of which some Ontarians may fail to recognize as sexual harassment--from sexual harassment on the job, to expected sexual favours after a date.
+At the 2015 Summit on Sexual Violence and Harassment, Ontario Premier Kathleen Wynne announced the launch of the latest campaign to tackle sexual violence and harassment.
+The ad depicts situations in which some Ontarians may fail to recognize as sexual harassment–from sexual harassment on the job, to expected sexual favours after a date.
 The anti-sexual harassment advertisement will appear on television starting November 23, 2015.
 Follow the link for more information and promotional material.